 Incorporate Movement Into Your Routine

-While transitioning out of ketosis, remember to keep moving your body throughout the day.
+While transitioning out of ketosis, remember to keep your activity level up throughout the day.
 Research shows that regular movement throughout the day has a much greater impact on your overall health than one heavy exercise session.
 Ongoing movement can help with keeping the weight off and increase your overall feelings of well-being.
 We’re not talking multiple jogging sessions, either.
 It can be as simple as taking a few breaks from work to go for a walk, standing up and stretching, or doing a few yoga poses throughout the day.

 The Final Word

 Whether you’re considering a keto diet and want to know what happens “afterward,” or are dieting and are considering transitioning off keto, remember these simple tips if you want to avoid gaining weight as you evolve your diet.
 The best way to keep off the weight when transitioning out of ketosis is to go low and slow, eat carbs from vegetable and fruit (real food) sources, continue to nurture your body with healthy eating and real food, avoid highly processed foods, and move your body throughout the day.
+You may also want to consider integrating intermittent fasting into your lifestyle.

 Additionally, whenever making dramatic changes to your diet, it’s a good idea to consult a registered dietitian or nutritionist to make sure your choices are best for your unique body.